-SEC charges former FTX CEO with defrauding crypto investors
+Former FTX CEO defrauded crypto investors, SEC alleges

-NEW YORK (AP) — The U.S. Securities and Exchange Commission has charged the former CEO of failed cryptocurrency firm FTX with orchestrating a scheme to defraud investors.
+That all unraveled quickly last month, when reports called into question the strength of FTX’s balance sheet.
+Customers moved to withdraw billions of dollars, but FTX could not meet all the requests because it apparently had used its customers’ deposits to fund investments at Bankman-Fried’s trading arm, Alameda Research.

+“We allege that Sam Bankman-Fried built a house of cards on a foundation of deception while telling investors that it was one of the safest buildings in crypto,” said SEC Chair Gary Gensler.

-An SEC complaint filed Tuesday alleges that Sam Bankman-Fried raised more than $1.8 billion from equity investors since May 2019 by promoting FTX as a safe, responsible platform for trading crypto assets.
+The SEC complaint alleges that Bankman-Fried had raised more than $1.8 billion from equity investors since May 2019 by promoting FTX as a safe, responsible platform for trading crypto assets.

-The civil complaint says Bankman-Fried diverted customer funds to Alameda Research LLC, his privately-held crypto fund, without telling them.
-The complaint also says Bankman-Fried commingled FTX customers’ funds at Alameda to make undisclosed venture investments, lavish real estate purchases, and large political donations.
+Instead, the complaint says, Bankman-Fried diverted customers’ funds to Alameda Research without telling them.

 Alameda did not segregate FTX investor funds and Alameda investments, the SEC said, using that money to “indiscriminately fund its trading operations,” as well as other ventures of Bankman-Fried.

-The SEC charges are separate from the criminal charges expected to be unsealed later Tuesday.

-A spokesman for Bankman-Fried had no comment Monday evening.
-Bankman-Fried has a right to contest his extradition, which could delay but not likely stop his transfer to the U.S.

-Bankman-Fried’s arrest comes just a day before he was due to testify in front of the House Financial Services Committee.
+Bankman-Fried’s arrest came just a day before he was due to testify in front of the House Financial Services Committee.
 Rep. Maxine Waters, D-Calif., chairwoman of the committee, said she was “disappointed” that the American public, and FTX’s customers, would not get to see Bankman-Fried testify under oath.

-That hearing, however, will be held Tuesday despite the arrest of Bankman-Fried.
+That hearing, however, will be held Tuesday.

-Bankman-Fried was one of the world’s wealthiest people on paper, with an estimated net worth of $32 billion.
-He was a prominent personality in Washington, donating millions of dollars toward mostly left-leaning political causes and Democratic political campaigns.
-FTX grew to become the second-largest cryptocurrency exchange in the world.

-That all unraveled quickly last month, when reports called into question the strength of FTX’s balance sheet.
-Customers moved to withdraw billions of dollars, but FTX could not meet all the requests because it apparently used its customers deposits to cover bad bets at Bankman-Fried’s investment arm, Alameda Research.

 Bankman-Fried said recently that he did not “knowingly” misuse customers’ funds, and said he believes his millions of angry customers will eventually be made whole.